Evil Dead: The Game: Post-launch content

-After the release of Evil Dead: The Game, various new updates were included either for free or as part of a season pass.
-On July 13, 2022, the Castle Kandar map, based upon Army of Darkness, was added to the game, alongside new outfits for Arthur and Henry.
+After the release of Evil Dead: The Game, various updates were included either for free or as part of a season pass.
+On July 13, 2022, the Castle Kandar map, based upon Army of Darkness, was added, alongside new outfits for Arthur and Henry.
 On September 8, 2022, David Allen and Mia Allen, characters from the 2013 film, Evil Dead, were added to the game.
-As well as the new characters, a new class, known as Plaguebringer, based upon Army of Darkness, was added to the game on the same day.
+As well as the new characters, a new class, known as Plaguebringer, based upon Army of Darkness, was added on the same day.

-On February 2, 2023, a new Ash vs Evil Dead update and the Immortal Power Bundle, a premium downloadable content pack, were released.
-With those new content additions, Splatter Royale, a new game mode that features players battling up to 40 Deadites until only one player remains, was added to the game.
-The premium bundle included new outfits for Ash Williams, Pablo Simon Bolivar, Kelly Maxwell and the Puppeteer.
-The premium bundle also added Ruby Knowby to the game.
+On February 2, 2023, an Ash vs Evil Dead update and the Immortal Power Bundle, a premium downloadable content pack, were released.
+With those content additions, Splatter Royale, a game mode that features players battling up to 40 Deadites until only one player remains, was added.
+The premium bundle includes outfits for Ash Williams, Pablo Simon Bolivar, Kelly Maxwell and the Puppeteer.
+The premium bundle added Ruby Knowby.
 As part of the free update, a new outfit for Pablo Simon Bolivar was added alongside the grenade launcher and the scythe, two new weapons.

+On March 30, 2023, it was revealed that Evil Dead: The Game would be released on Steam on April 26, 2023 with a Game of the Year Edition that would be released on consoles, including all post-launch DLC up until that date.
+It was announced that "Who’s Your Daddy", a downloadable content pack, would be released and would include Brock Williams and Baal as playable characters alongside new outfits for Ash, Pablo and Amanda Fisher.

+On September 19, 2023, it was announced that live content support for Evil Dead: The Game would cease immediately, although there were no plans to shut down servers in the "foreseeable future".
+Saber Interactive did not elaborate on the decision, but the large-scale restructuring program of parent company Embracer Group was named as a possible reason.

+On March 19, 2024, it was announced that Evil Dead: The Game had enabled double experience and Soul Points permanently.

 Marketing

 Evil Dead: The Game was announced at The Game Awards on December 10, 2020.
-Official reveal trailers for the game were uploaded to YouTube that same day.
+Reveal trailers were uploaded to YouTube that same day.

 American rapper Method Man released a song, "Come Get Some", in a collaboration with the game; the song is produced by Statik Selektah, and features verses from Method Man's son PXWER and U-God's son inTeLL.
 It contains samples of the original The Evil Dead score by Joseph LoDuca and lines spoken by Ash Williams.
 The song is featured in the game's launch trailer, which was released on May 14, 2022.

 Special effects artist Tom Savini designed an exclusive Ash skin that was given to players who preorder the Collector's Edition of the game.